stella

 What types of trials are currently open

-• Secondary prevention trialsTesting drugs to prevent a second heart attack in people who've already had one, including newer cholesterol-lowering drugs and anti-inflammatory medications.
+• Secondary prevention trialsTesting drugs or lifestyle programs to prevent a second heart attack in people who've already had one.
+These often compare new cholesterol or clotting drugs to standard care.

-• Antiplatelet trialsComparing blood thinner regimens to find the best balance between preventing clots and avoiding bleeding complications.
+• Antiplatelet trialsComparing different blood thinners to find the best balance between preventing clots and avoiding bleeding.

 Recently added Acute Coronary Syndrome trials